Fetter Lane: Properties

 Peter Böhler, the London Moravian leader of the Fetter Lane Society, and his followers established it for the purpose of discipleship and accountability.
 They began with the purpose of meeting once a week for prayer and fellowship.
-Most of their members consisted of Anglicans, most prominently John Wesley, Charles Wesley, and George Whitefield.
+Most of their members were Anglicans, most prominently John Wesley, Charles Wesley, and George Whitefield.
 John Wesley records in his journal for 1 January 1739: "Mr. Hall, Hinching, Ingham, Whitefield, Hutching, and my brother Charles were present at our love feast in Fetter Lane with about 60 of our brethren.
 About three in the morning, as we were continuing instant in prayer, the power of God came mightily upon us insomuch that many cried out for exceeding joy and many fell to the ground.
 As soon as we were recovered a little from that awe and amazement at the presence of His majesty, we broke out with one voice, 'We praise Thee, O God, we acknowledge Thee to be the Lord.'"

 A statue of John Wilkes was erected in 1988 at the location where Fetter Lane joins New Fetter Lane.

 On 7 December 2011 the Rolls Building, a new court of the High Court of Justice principally for commercial and property cases, was formally opened by Queen Elizabeth II.